How to Benchmark Your Warehouse

 At the end it helps you understand the success of your peers and how you can reproduce that success.

-Ways to acquire competitive data for your benchmarking effort
+6 ways to acquire competitive data for warehouse benchmarking

 - Industry Groups & Studies: When it comes to warehousing, organizations like WERC publish many helpful studies, some free, some for purchase.
 Those are all worth reading.
-For instance, the organization publishes a 2010 distribution center benchmark study that could help you generally understand where your operation stacks up with WERC members who took the study.
-If you find the chance to take such surveys, it may also help you understand the things you need to consider as you strive to improve your operation.
-(The 2010 study costs $95 to read, but older versions are available for free through the WERC site).
+For instance, the organization publishes an annual benchmark study that could help you generally understand where your operation stacks up with WERC members who took the study.
+If you find the chance to take such surveys, it may also help you understand the things you need to consider as you strive to improve.

 - Comparison (“informal”) Groups: Many companies, including ours, utilize informal benchmarking groups.
 We compare notes with other material handling integrators in other markets.
 You can certainly find non-competitive operations in your area to collaborate with.
 While this process isn’t as data-driven as a pure benchmarking effort, it can be invaluable when it comes to understanding your strengths, weaknesses, and ways to improve.
 You can also work with similar operations in your area.